apache/incubator-taverna-server/usage.md

 *getRunOwner*

-> Get the identity of the owner of the run.
+> **GET** the identity of the owner of the run.
 Note that the owner always has full permission to modify and read the run.

 *listRunPermissions*